Installation

 Pulling HermesPy from PyPi is the recommended installation method for end-users who do not intend to extend the HermesPy source code.

 HermesPy is registered as an official package within the python package index.
-Binaries for Windows, most Linux distributions and MacOS, built from the newest release version of HermesPy, are distributed via the index, enabling easy installations for most operating systems.
+Binaries for Windows and most Linux distributions, built from the newest release version of HermesPy, are distributed via the index, enabling easy installations for most operating systems.
+Since releases are scheduled bi-anually, the latest features and bug fixes may not be available in the distributed package.

 Install the package by executing the following commands within a terminal: